wffls/waffles/docs/resources.md

 The next part of a resource is the first "function".
 This first function is named after the resource name.
 So any time you use a resource, you're actually just calling a Bash function.

-The first thing done inside this function is to call a "subtitle" with `stdlib.subtitle`.
+The first thing done inside this function is to call a "subtitle" with `waffles.subtitle`.
 Subtitles serve two purposes:

 1. They set the name to be printed when running Waffles.
 2. They reset an internal flag for changes made in the resource.
 This flag is called `stdlib_resource_change`.
 See the "State Changes" section for more details.

 Next, an `options` variable is declared.
 It is important that this variable is declared in each resource.
 If not, then the resource will share variables with the last called resource.
 After the `options` variable is declared, any parameters for the resource are declared.
-Finally, variables are checked via `stdlib.options.parse_options`.
+Finally, variables are checked via `options.parse_options`.
 All logic related to `options` can be found in `$WAFFLES_DIR/lib/options.sh`.

 After options, any local variables are defined.